-Based on information currently available, we believe that our compliance with environmental laws and regulations will not have a material effect on our financial condition, results of operations and cash flows.
-We are unable to estimate with certainty the potential impact of compliance efforts and/or environmental remediation actions.
+We believe that we are in substantial compliance with environmental laws and regulations and that any obligations related to environmental matters should not have a material effect on our financial condition, results of operations and cash flows.

 Additionally, there are significant environmental regulations under consideration to encourage the use of clean energy technologies and regulate emissions of greenhouse gases to address climate change.
 We regularly monitor the various proposals in this regard.
 Although the impact of climate change regulations on our business will depend on the specifics of governmental policies, legislation, and regulation, we believe that we will be well-positioned to adapt our business to meet new regulations.
 See "Item 1A.
 Risk Factors-We are subject to risks associated with climate change" and "Item 1A.
 Risk Factors-Our failure to comply with environmental and other laws and regulations could result in significant liabilities."